dallascard/granular-material/content/about.md

 +++

 This blog is about exploring topics related to science, technology, and culture in slightly more detail than is reasonable.
-It is written by [Dallas Card](https://dallascard.github.io)
+Written by [Dallas Card](https://dallascard.github.io)